Do you want to improve your time management skills?

 [Also take a look at: How to Arrive on Time to Those Nearby Appointments]

-You must make your meetings more effective.
+Make your meetings more effective

+There will always be meetings, but that doesn’t mean that they can’t be effective.
 Whether you’re running or attending a meeting, you can take steps to make sure everything runs smoothly…and on time.

 - Create an agenda for an upcoming meeting